builab/subtomo2Chimera/README.md

 **NOTE 2:**
-Script only works with relion 4.0 star file.
+Script only works with relion 4.0 and 3.1 star file.

 ## How to run:
 1. Prepare the input files: Relion star file from Refine3D job (Should be at least 3.1 and up), the binned out subtomogram average avg.mrc (size ~1Mb).
 For Dynamo, table & tomogram doc file, the binned out subtomogram average avg.mrc.